 Scholarly Commons Citation

 Wolfman, Brian, "Judges!
 Stop Deferring to Class-Action Lawyers" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1272.
+1272.